North Korea Seen Lining Up Military Aircraft For Possible Show

 Such a demonstration would also be a signal to other nations, including the U.S. — which North Korea knows is watching carefully with satellites.
 "It is signaling again frustration with the diplomatic process," she says.

-North Korea's air force lags far behind its rivals such as the U.S. and South Korea, according to Joseph Dempsy, a research associate at the International Institute for Strategic Studies.
+North Korea's air force lags far behind its rivals such as the U.S. and South Korea, according to Joseph Dempsey, a research associate at the International Institute for Strategic Studies.
 "They do have a reasonably large air force on paper, but it's very dated."

 The newest airplanes are 30-40 years old, he says.
 Unlike nukes and missiles, North Korea simply cannot develop its own aircraft, he says.

-Military air demonstrations have been held at Wonsan in the past, Dempsy says.
+Military air demonstrations have been held at Wonsan in the past, Dempsey says.
 From 2014 to 2017, North Korea's combat aircraft were seen "bombing a bit of sea or bombing a target into the ground."

-Nevertheless, Dempsy says, this gathering looks like a significant fraction of North Korea's active aircraft.
+Nevertheless, Dempsey says, this gathering looks like a significant fraction of North Korea's active aircraft.
 "Looking at the previous years, this seems big," he says.

 For example, in the satellite images, it's possible to spot 14 Su-25 aircraft, he notes.
 The entire air force is thought to have 34 such aircraft, and many might not even be fully operational.

-Dempsy says that there was no such demonstration in 2018, the year of the first summit between President Trump and Kim in Singapore.
+Dempsey says that there was no such demonstration in 2018, the year of the first summit between President Trump and Kim in Singapore.
 During that period, North Korea dramatically decreased some of its military activities and performed demolitions at its nuclear test site in Punggye-ri.

 But the Singapore summit never led to ending sanctions on the North, and since a February summit in Hanoi also failed to produce a deal between the two leaders, North Korea has been hardening its rhetoric, and showing off its military hardware.
 Last month, it successfully tested a submarine-launched ballistic missile at Wonsan, a significant technical achievement that could eventually strengthen its nuclear arsenal.